devagrawal09/portfolio/resume.md

 ### Senior Software Developer (UC IT Solutions Center) (Jan '20 – Aug '20, Jan '21 – Dec '22)

-Full-stack development of enterprise-level systems used by agencies throughout the country
+Led the development and operation of the Ohio Sentencing Data Platform in collaboration with the Ohio Supreme Court and 10+ counties across Ohio

-Led the development of the Ohio Sentencing Data Platform in collaboration with the Ohio Supreme Court
+Led the work on a suite of applications used by UC Corrections Institute and Department of Youth Services, and developed the new version of the primary case tracking application

-Led the work on a suite of applications used by UC Corrections Institute and Department of Youth Services
+Identified and triaged project requirements in collaboration with key stakeholders

 Assisted with DevOps, System administration, Quality Assurance, Monitoring and Client support